-Performances: Students have many performing opportunities through participation in honors recitals, performance labs, choral concerts, the wind ensemble, and the string ensemble.
-The choral groups perform several times each semester, including the annual Messiah performances with the U.S. Naval Academy, and the wind and string ensembles present an end-of-the-semester concert each term.
+Performances: Students have many performing opportunities through participation in honors recitals, performance labs, choral concerts, the piano ensemble, the wind ensemble, and the string ensemble.
+The choral groups perform several times each semester, including the annual Messiab performances with the U.S. Naval Academy, and the wind and string ensembles present an end-of-the-semester concert each term.
 Numerous concerts each year by distinguished guest artists and faculty artists are also held.